waypointnda/waypoint/nda.md

 # Mergers and Acquisitions

-These terms apply only if the _Purpose_ relates to a proposed or potential merger or acquisition of one of the parties, their _Affiliate_, or their line of business (a **Potential Transaction**):
+These terms apply only if the _Purpose_ relates to a proposed or potential merger or acquisition of one of the parties, their _Affiliate_, or a line of business (a **Potential Transaction**):

 ## No Unauthorized Market Due Diligence